osg-htc/technology/docs/software/git-software-development.md

 #### Don't commit large files

 Try to keep the repository small by not committing files that are too large.
 Avoid committing large binaries or data sets.
-Ask yourself if they need to in the repostory before committing.
+Ask yourself if they need to be in the repository before committing.

 If, somehow, a large file has been committed and pushed, it's not enough to remove the file in another commit, the file must be removed from all of the